Wanying-He/congressional_analysis/README.md

 ```

 ## Data Description
-The project uses mock congressional statement data with the following columns:
+The project uses congressional statement data with the following columns:
 - Statement: The speech or legislative statement content.
 - Date: Date of the statement.
 - Speaker: The speaker or representative.